lbastigk/Nebulite/doc/Commands.md

 #### `setFromResult`

 ```
-Sets the value at the specified key in the JSON document from the result of another transformation.
+Sets the value at the specified key in the JSON document from the result of another expression.
 Usage: |setFromResult <key> <expression> -> {json}
 Inside the inner expression, all context is the own scope.
 ```